 The development of the Internet and the widespread use of social media has given the schoolyard bully a new weapon to use against a victim.
-Unlike the face-to-face taunting, threats, intimidation and injury associated with bullying, cyberbullying can be more traumatic for a victim because it can be viewed by more people.
-Once posted online, the threats and taunts frequently cannot be removed, making the consequences of cyberbully that much more devastating for the victim.
+Unlike face-to-face taunting, threats, intimidation, and injury associated with bullying, cyberbullying can be more traumatic for a victim because it can be viewed by more people.
+Once posted online, the threats and taunts frequently cannot be removed, making the consequences of cyberbullying that much more devastating for the victim.

 Bullying and Cyberbullying

 According to the American Psychological Association, bullying involves aggressive behavior intended to cause another person to suffer injury or discomfort.
 Those engaging in such conduct repeatedly use words, actions, or direct physical contact with the victim to achieve their intended goal.

 Cyberbullying uses such electronic technology as computers, tablets, and cell phones to access social media, websites, text messages, and chat rooms where the offender can attack the victim.
 Commonly used methods of cyberbullying include:

 • Derogatory or threatening emails and text messages